 Create Effective Views

 Even if you have chosen the best chart type(s) for your analysis, effective views do not always come naturally.
-Simple techniques such as emphasize the most important data, reorient your views, organize them in different ways, or transfer overloading views into small multiples can make your views more effective and easy to understand.
+Simple techniques such as emphasizing the most important data, reorienting your views, organizing them in different ways, or transferring overloading views into small multiples can make your views more effective and easy to understand.

 Design Holistic Dashboards